 - Adequate coverage of the ethical issues and professional judgement involved in maintaining confidentiality while also upholding individual and the public interest (including in the context of safeguarding) - The ability to manage difficult conversations (not just the confidence to engage in them) - The ability to adhere to principles and laws relating to equality, diversity and inclusion and to embed these in their professional behaviours (rather than just to have a knowledge of them, as expressed in K13).

-Some of the KSBs lack an active verb, making it difficult to infer their intended meaning or level, while others inappropriately conflate reference to conditions and individuals who may have these conditions.
+Some of the KSBs lack an active verb, making it difficult to infer their intended meaning or level.